nomssi/llm_client/README.md

 ## Roadmap - Planned Features

 With the Beta release my focus is on using this library for further AI based topics (stay tuned) --> bug fixes have priority.
 Open a discussion or an issue if you have a specific requirement.
-Further features mid-term:
+Further features mid-term (check discord for short term plans and to discuss the current state):

 - More providers:
-  - Azure AI Foundry
   - AWS Bedrock
 - Workaround to force use required tool to simulate structured output where providers miss this feature (e.g. Azure AI Foundry)
 - Better UX for the settings and customizing tasks